After a little paradise was lost, I needed time to recover from shock, before writing this.

 - growing exotic plants that require water pumped from my own well

 - and writing this on my computer

-It was obvious that denying someone else that same right, to their own little slice of paradise, would be ludicrous.
+It was obvious that denying someone else that same right, to their own little slice of paradise, is ludicrous.

-I’ve often laughed when someone draws a line, to prevent future change, immediately AFTER they are on the other side of it.
+I’ve often laughed when someone draws a line, to prevent future change, immediately AFTER they are on the other side .
 This part of my personality probably kept me from behaving badly. 🙂

 As a geologist, I’m aware of how dramatic things can change through time.
 Nothing lasts forever.
 That undeveloped lot provided a pleasant environment while it lasted.
 And I’m thankful for that.